uedah1999/GFScraping/README.md

 For details of how to check XPaths of elements, check [this blog](https://yizeng.me/2014/03/23/evaluate-and-validate-xpath-css-selectors-in-chrome-developer-tools/) or other information on the Internet.

 ### Choose the directories to store the transcripts
 The project conducted in January 2021 was concerned with scraping a relatively small dataset of 442 transcripts from four stations.
-Thus, `nds_scraper.py` stores each transcript to the corresponding directory, determined solely based on station name (line **FILL THIS IN**)
+Thus, `nds_scraper.py` stores each transcript to the corresponding directory, determined solely based on station name (line 128)
 ```python
 filepath = os.path.join("../GFData/{}/".format(station), filename)
 ```